Mukilan-Krishnakumar/grind75/README.md

-I am grinding LeetCode with Python.
-Nothing else.
+I am Mukilan Krishnakumar and this is my LeetCode Grinding Repo.